-Writing off bad debts using the wizard
+Writing off bad debts using the write off, refunds and returns procedure

-The Write Off, Refund and Returns Wizard automates the write off procedure for you and posts the necessary transactions to reduce the outstanding amount and balance your books.
+The Write Off, Refund and Returns procedure automates the write off procedure for you and posts the necessary transactions to reduce the outstanding amount and balance your books.

-Note: You can only use the wizard to write off bad debts if your business operates under the Standard VAT accounting scheme.
+Note: You can only use the procedure to write off bad debts if your business operates under the Standard VAT accounting scheme.
 If you use the VAT Cash Accounting scheme, you must write off debts manually.
 For more details, refer to the Sage 50 Accounts Help system.